george-norton/qmk_firmware/keyboards/georgen/peacock/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## Version 1.01+ boards

+If you have a PCB that is version 1.01 or higher use the `v1_01` firmware and keymap (the map supports using the encoders).
+This branch works on MacOS much more smoothly than the multitouch development branches.

 ## Bootloader

 Enter the bootloader in 3 ways: